About Kulture Klub Collaborative

 Fresh Heir, LLC

-Malik joined the KKC board in 2011 and he currently serves as board development committee chair and president.
+Malik joined the KKC board in 2011.
 He joined the board with a strong interest in the arts, working with youth of color and education.
 Malik’s previous experiences were in business as an Operations Analyst, Assistant Operations Manager and Senior Account Manager with Travelers Insurance and Axis Capital.
 He is now pursuing his passion as an entrepreneur, hip hop artist and youth teacher.
 In addition, he is involved with event coordination/planning and mentoring in the Twin Cities.
 He loves spending time in Minneapolis and St. Paul and currently resides in Richfield, MN.

 Community and Public Partnerships Coordinator